 - Clinical rotations in urban/rural community-based practice settings as well as rotations in large, university-affiliated academic medical centers

-Accreditation—Provisional is an accreditation status.
+Accreditation - Provisional is an accreditation status.
 The status indicates that the plans and resource allocation for the proposed program appear to demonstrate the program’s ability to meet the ARC-PA Standards, if fully implemented as planned.
-Accreditation—Provisional does not ensure any subsequent accreditation status.
+Accreditation - Provisional does not ensure any subsequent accreditation status.
+It is limited to no more than five years from matriculation of the first class.